 We’re one step closer to determining the location of the province’s first potential SMR facility.

 We’ve narrowed our search for a site down to 2 near the City of Estevan — 1 on the Boundary Dam Reservoir within the RM of Estevan and the other on the Rafferty Reservoir in the RM of Cambria.
-We’ll proceed with detailed investigation through technical, environmental, social/cultural, and economic studies of the 2 sites, leading to final site selection in early 2025.
+We’ll proceed with detailed investigation through technical, environmental, social/cultural, and economic studies of the 2 sites, leading to final site selection this year.

-The Elbow region remains an attractive option for the development of nuclear power.
-We will continue to explore land options in the region and continue to work with Rightsholders and communities in the area.
+The Elbow region remains an attractive option for the development of nuclear power in the future.

 Selecting a site will allow us to proceed with many regulatory processes.
-This is site-specific and critical to moving the project forward as we work towards our final investment decision in 2029.
+This is site-specific and critical to moving the project forward as we work towards our final investment decision.

-Learn more about our up coming events and nd share your priorities at saskpower.com/engage.
+Learn more about our up coming events and share your priorities at saskpower.com/engage.

 Site Selection Process

-Based on these factors, in 2022, we selected 2 study regions to further evaluate – 1 near Estevan and 1 near Elbow.
+Based on these factors, we selected 2 study regions to further evaluate – 1 near Estevan and 1 near Elbow.

 Narrowing the Study Regions

-From there we chose the 2 study regions, and we began to narrow in on specific areas within them that could work best to host a potential SMR.
-That included a:
+From there we chose the 2 study regions, and we began to narrow in on specific areas within them that could work best to host a potential SMR facility.

 Suitability Analysis

-We identified areas of high and low suitability using over 50 criteria, grouped into 3 themes:
+We identified areas of high and low suitability using over 50 criteria.

 Land closer to water, transmission lines, highways, or larger communities is more suitable.
 Land near critical habitat, historic sites, or on unstable ground is less suitable.